-The COVID-19 pandemic continues to present unprecedented business challenges in the Company's fiscal year ending June 30, 2022 ("Fiscal 2022").
-The Company's management has taken measures to protect the health and safety of the Company's employees, work with its customers and suppliers to minimize disruptions, reduce its expenses, and support its community in addressing the challenges posed by the ongoing COVID-19 pandemic.
+The evolving COVID-19 pandemic continues to present unprecedented worldwide economic and business challenges in the Company's fiscal year ending June 30, 2022 ("Fiscal 2022").
+The Company's management has taken measures to protect the health and safety of the Company's employees, work with its customers and suppliers to minimize disruptions, and support its community in addressing the challenges posed by the ongoing COVID-19 pandemic and its evolving viral variants.

-The Company has experienced impacts on its business related to the COVID-19 pandemic, primarily in increased coronavirus-related costs, including using accelerated payments in some cases to the Company's suppliers that are due by their terms in future periods and the Company expects to continue accelerating payments to certain suppliers through at least a portion of Fiscal 2022.
-The Company is also seeing a sharp increase in international freight costs, with limited availability and long delays causing disruption in the global supply chain.
+The Company has experienced impacts on its business related to the COVID-19 pandemic, primarily in increased coronavirus-related costs, including at times using accelerated payments in some cases to the Company's suppliers that are due by their terms in future periods.
+The Company expects to continue accelerating payments to certain suppliers through at least the remainder of Fiscal 2022.
+The Company is continuing to see a sharp increase in international and domestic freight costs, with limited availability and long delays causing disruption in the global supply chain.
 Accordingly, the Company's management is taking steps where possible to mitigate such potential delays in supplier deliveries by accelerating orders and increasing order quantities.

-Following the government mandated shut down during the early days of the pandemic, work in the Company's production and distribution facilities has continued throughout the remainder of the pandemic, consistent with guidance from federal, state, and local officials to minimize the spread of COVID-19.
-The Company's management continues to take actions to equip its employees with personal protective equipment, establish minimum staffing and social distancing policies, sanitize workspaces more frequently, adopt alternate work schedules, and institute other measures aimed to sustain production and related services while minimizing the transmission of COVID-19, including measures to facilitate the provision of vaccines to the Company's employees in line with state and local guidelines.
+Following the government mandated shut down during the early days of the pandemic, work in the Company's production and distribution facilities has continued throughout the pandemic, consistent with guidance from federal, state, and local officials to minimize the spread of COVID-19.
+The Company's management continues to take actions to equip its employees with personal protective equipment, establish minimum staffing and social distancing policies, sanitize workspaces, adopt alternate work schedules, and institute other measures aimed to sustain production and related services while minimizing the transmission of COVID-19, including measures to encourage all employees to be fully vaccinated and to provide evidence of vaccination status in line with state and local guidelines.
 In addition, the Company has maintained a flexible teleworking policy for its employees who can meet customer commitments remotely, and a portion of the Company's workforce continues teleworking.

-Although the COVID-19 pandemic did not have a significant adverse impact on the Company's financial results in the quarter ended September 30, 2021, the ultimate impact of COVID-19 on the Company's operations and financial performance in future periods, including management's ability to execute its strategic initiatives in the expected timeframes, remains uncertain and will depend on future pandemic related developments, including the duration of the pandemic, any potential subsequent waves of COVID-19 and its variant viral infections, the effectiveness, distribution and acceptance of COVID-19 vaccines, and related government actions to prevent and manage disease spread, all of which are uncertain and cannot be predicted.
+Although the COVID-19 pandemic did not have a significant adverse impact on the Company's financial results in the six months ended December 31, 2021, the ultimate impact of COVID-19 on the Company's operations and financial performance in future periods, including management's ability to execute its strategic initiatives in the expected timeframes, remains uncertain and will depend on future pandemic related developments, including the duration of the pandemic, any potential subsequent waves of COVID-19 and its variant viral infections, the effectiveness, distribution and acceptance of COVID-19 vaccines and boosters, and related government actions to prevent and manage disease spread, all of which are uncertain and cannot be predicted.
 The Company cannot at this time predict the full impact of the COVID-19 pandemic, but the Company's management believes there is a risk that the COVID-19 pandemic could adversely impact the Company's business, financial condition, results of operations and/or cash flows in Fiscal 2022.